19 Sampling and sampling variation

 The ing in sampling

 Pay careful attention to the “ing” ending in “sampling variation” and “sampling variance.
 The phrase”sample statistic” does not have an “ing” ending.
-When we use the “ing” in “sampling,” it is to emphasize that we are looking at the variation in a sample statistic from one sample to another.
+When we use the “ing” in “sampling,” it is to emphasize that we are looking not just at a single sample, but at the variation in the sample statistic from one sample to another.

 The simulation technique will enable us to witness essential properties of the sampling variance, particularly how it depends on sample size \(n\).